-If you’ve heard of someone doing a “milk run” in their logistics operations, you might have wondered what that means.
-We compiled a short history of the milk run, what logistics pros mean when they use the term, and how milk runs contribute to lean operations.
+While the local milk runs delivering dairy farm products door-to-door are largely a thing of the past, the milk run still thrives in logistics and supply chain operations.
+We compiled a short history of the these run, what logistics pros mean when they use the term, and how they contribute to smart operations.

 The term milk run comes from milk delivery.
-Milkmen would drive a route, delivering milk to people’s homes and picking up empty bottles.
-Milk runs also described trains that would stop at multiple farms to pick up cans of fresh milk to take to a central dairy for processing.
+Milkmen would drive a milk delivery truck, bringing milk to people’s homes and picking up empty bottles.
+Local milk runs also described trains that would stop at multiple farms to pick up cans of fresh milk to take to a central dairy for processing.

 In World War II, pilots referred to low-risk sorties as milk runs.
-The term can also be used more generically to describe a route with many stops.
-For example, a transportation route might be called a milk run if it has frequent stops, often in small towns.
+The term also generally describes a route with many stops.
+For example, a transportation route is a milk run if it has frequent stops, often in small towns.

 As the examples above demonstrate, a milk run can be a more efficient way to handle logistics.
 But they do take planning.
 If the route involves products from different companies, you need an agreement about cost-sharing and other aspects of the cooperative delivery arrangement.
 Once the group settles these issues, this delivery method can save time and money for everyone by pooling operation costs and resources.

 Milk runs are an excellent example of lean management principles applied to logistics.
-At Red Stag Fulfillment, we are always looking for ways to apply lean and agile principles to our work.
+At Red Stag Fulfillment, we always look for ways to apply agile principles.
 These cutting-edge management principles allow us to pivot quickly to meet changing circumstances.
-In the past year, we were able to re-route some of our clients’ shipments to alternate carriers when carrier capacity issues slowed down delivery for many order fulfillment warehouses.
+For example, we can re-route some partner shipments to alternate carriers if carrier capacity issues threaten to slow down delivery for many order fulfillment warehouses.